TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/netwatcher-nsgflowlogging.md

 	cloudEnvironments="public"
 />

 # Common issues with NSG Flow Logs

 ## **Recommended Steps**

+Important Note: Due to an ongoing issue, NSG Flow Logs are not automatically deleted from Blob storage based on retention policy settings.
+The retention feature has been temporarily disabled and users are expected to manually delete flow logs.
+[Read more here](https://docs.microsoft.com/azure/network-watcher/network-watcher-delete-nsg-flow-log-blobs).

 ### **I could not enable NSG Flow Logs**